eProsima/Micro-XRCE-DDS-docs/docs/agent.rst

 create.
 These entities are used by the *Agents* to interact with the DDS Global Data Space on behalf of the *Clients*.

-The communication between a *Client* and an *Agent* currently supports UDP, TCP, Serial, and Custom transports, depending on the peripherals and communication technologies offered by the platforms.
+The communication between a *Client* and an *Agent* currently supports UDP, TCP, Serial, CAN FD, and Custom transports, depending on the peripherals and communication technologies offered by the platforms.
 A section dedicated to the configuration and use of the Custom Transport can be found at the end of this :ref:`page <custom_transport_agent>`.